-Choosing the right electric heating tariff is just as important as choosing the right radiators for your home.
+If you have electric heating in your home, choosing the right electricity tariff is just as important as choosing the right radiators or storage heaters.
 Different tariffs offer different off-peak times when your electricity will be cheaper.
 We’re here to help you spend less on your electricity.

-The right tariff will depend on what kind of heating you have in your home:
+The right electricity tariff will depend on what kind of heating you have in your home:

 Storage heaters are easy to use, simply set the input control to decide how much your heaters will use up during the off-peak hours.
 That heat is then used up during the day.
 The output control determines how much heat will be released during the day.
 Set the storage heater’s output to maximum during the colder hours but reduce it when it’s not so cold.
 This will depend on the size of your room.

 Best tariff: Economy 7 (Domestic Economy in Scotland)

 About Economy 7: You get one meter which has two rates.
 One meter records all energy used during the day, and the other meter records energy used overnight.
 You pay normal prices during the day, but cheaper rates for seven hours during the night.
 Electric storage heaters and a hot water tank are the best combinations on this tariff because you can charge them up during the night and use the heat and hot water in the daytime.
 Use appliances like dishwashers, slow cookers, and washing machines overnight, to help you cut down your energy bills.

 Homes with all-electric heaters but no storage heaters.
 Good insulation is vital for homes that rely on electricity for heat as the cost of electricity can be high during peak times.